Home > Guides > Best crash cymbals: Give your playing the emphasis it deserves

 Raw, dark, dirty.
 Nasty, aggressive, trashy.
 Whatever adjectives you want to put on it this model from the HHX line adds a sound all its own to any cymbal setup.

-Best affordable crash cymbal: Meinl HCS 18”
+Best budget crash cymbal: Meinl HCS 18”

-Meinl HCS 18 inch
+Meinl HCS 18 inch top shot with company and model logo marks

-best affordable crash cymbal
+best budget crash cymbal

-Meinl HCS 18”
+Meinl HCS 18″

 An affordable crash cymbal that combines sound and quality.